 Companies that do their business online are posing major challenges for governments when it comes to collecting tax.

-Two accountancy experts, speaking at a seminar here yesterday, said these digital firms were transforming the nature of business transactions.
+Two accountancy experts, speaking at a seminar on Wednesday, said these digital firms were transforming the nature of business transactions.

 And the way these businesses are taxed could change fundamentally as governments grapple with these issues, they said.